 Things To Do: Attend prayers

-17. Baisakhi: The Rich Traditions And Cultural Prosperity (14th April, Friday)
+17. Baisakhi: The Rich Traditions And Cultural Prosperity

 Baisakhi, one of the famous festivals of India is celebrated by the Sikh community of Punjab and those around the world.
 It celebrates the welcoming of the harvest season for the rabi crops.
-The Sikhs celebrate this festival with a lot of excitement and enthusiasm by performing local folk dances such as Giddha and Bhangra.
-The festival is of great religious significance in India as it marks the day when the tenth Guru of Sikhs, Guru Gobind Singh, laid out the foundation stone for the Panth Khalsa-the Order back in 1699.
+The Sikhs celebrate this festival with great excitement and enthusiasm by performing local folk dances such as Giddha and Bhangra.
+The festival is of great religious significance in India as it marks the day when the tenth Guru of Sikhs, Guru Gobind Singh, laid out the foundation stone for the Panth Khalsa-the Order in 1699.

 Significance: Welcoming the harvest season